A-Gasparyan/Easy-and-Simple-Tracking-System/README.md

 # User guide

 The user guide for ESTraS is included within the compressed file.
 If you have any questions regarding ESTraS, please do not hesitate to contact us at agasparyan@umh.es.

+# Cite this article

+Morcuende, A., Femenía, T., Manzanares, J. et al. ESTraS, an easy and simple tracking system for assessing rodent behavior.
+Behav Res 57, 90 (2025). https://doi.org/10.3758/s13428-024-02537-7